anantn/anantn.github.io/talks/index.md

 title: Talks by Anant Narayanan
 ---

 This page lists all the talks I've given, in reverse chronological order, along with links to slide decks.
+[Skip down](#articles) to see the list of technical articles I've published.

 The slides maybe less useful if you didn't attend the talk itself, but if you did, I hope you enjoyed it!
+I also post slides for (most of) these presentations on [SlideShare](http://www.slideshare.net/anantn/) and [SpeakerDeck](https://speakerdeck.com/anantn), if you prefer using them.

 I gladly accept all forms of feedback by [email](mailto:anant@kix.in).

 ## 2014